 How to Become the Incumbent Contractor, Gain Task Orders & Bid Opportunities

-A System of Project Management Best PracticesThe most important principle to become the incumbent contractor, protect your Federal Program, and gain new tasks orders & bid opportunities is to delight your customer.
+A System of Project Management Best PracticesThe most important principle to become the incumbent contractor, protect your Government Program, and gain new tasks orders & bid opportunities is to delight your customer.

 This is exactly what it looks like when your customer is delighted.

-But how can you do this, besides the obvious answer of delivering your Federal Program as contracted, on time, and within budget?
+But how can you do this, besides the obvious answer of delivering your Government Program as contracted, on time, and within budget?

-What if you had a systematic & effective process to delight your Government Customer?
+What if you had a systematic & proven process to delight a Government Customer?

 We have perfected such a process, and because of it our CPARS scores are unheard of in the industry.
 We call this process The Four Best Project Management Practices to delight your customer: